alf-p-steinbach/Expressive-Cpp/README.md

 However, unlike the non-working classification functions and non-working wide streams and lack of exception catching, the exit code conflict isn't a problem with the C++ language.
-Rather, this problem is due to Microsoft choosing two conflicting conventions: one for Windows itself, and different one for `EXIT_FAILURE` in their C++ implementation for Windows, Visual C++.
+Rather, this problem is due to Microsoft choosing two conflicting conventions: one for Windows itself, and a different one for `EXIT_FAILURE` in their C++ implementation for Windows, Visual C++.

 In summary, `$just` augments the raw standard `main` function in the